haloworld-C/PaperToRead/README.md

 # PaperToRead
-classic paper to read related to self-driving cars
+classic paper to read related to self-driving cars.

+This is also could be a general sumerise to each paper.